AutoxingTech/axbot_restbook/docs/reference/services.md

 ## Calibrate Depth Cameras

-This service aligns the point clouds of depth cameras with the point cloud of horizontal lidar.
+This service aligns the point clouds from the depth cameras with the point cloud from the horizontal Lidar.

-Before calling this service, make sure:
+Before initiating calibration, ensure that:

-- The robot is on flat ground.
+- The robot is on a flat, level surface.
-- The robot is facing a corner of wall or big box.
+- The robot is facing a wall corner or a large, rectangular object.

 ![](./2023-02-02-16-44-19.png)